webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Works-the-Back-Alleys.md

 ---
 aliases:
-- "Works the Back Alleys"
+  - Works the Back Alleys
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Movement-Expertise
+title: Works the Back Alleys
+collection: Foci
+kind: Compendium
 ---
 ## Works the Back Alleys
 You make your way unseen, stealing from the wealthy to achieve your ends.